• Skip to primary navigation

 Cast iron skillets are suitable for searing meat and baking pies, while non-stick pans work well for eggs or pancakes due to easy clean-up.

-Additionally, non-stick coatings may be better for those who prefer to cook with less oil and fat, whereas cast iron is naturally non-stick when properly seasoned.
+Also, non-stick coatings may be better for those who prefer to cook with less oil and fat, whereas cast iron is naturally non-stick when properly seasoned - for options on applying oils while cooking, see oil mister vs cooking spray comparison.

 Ultimately, the choice depends on one's cooking style and priorities in terms of maintenance and healthfulness.